Who Discovered The Sugar Glider

 – Soft fur: Their fur is soft and thick, ranging in color from gray to brown, with a cream-colored underbelly.

-See also Where Can I Find A Sugar Glider
+See also Can You Have Just One Sugar Glider

 2. Behavior